 But finally, after a crazy couple weeks, I finished this book!
-Let me tell you, this one was AMAZING!
+Let me tell you, The Munich Girl was AMAZING!
 It was sent to me by the publisher for free, and I loved reading it.
 I normally have a couple little things (or big things) that I can find fault with, but this book only had one thing that I couldn’t get behind, and even that was minuscule.
 In other words, this is definitely a five star book!

 This book is set a little over 50 years after World War II and has two separate plots.
 One is following Anna, and her journey of self discovery and love.
 The other follows Anna’s mother and her friendship with Eva Braun, Hitler’s mistress.
 Both plots are tied together by the same themes of love and devotion, and how sometimes women can mistake wanting to be loved for actual love.

 The more historical plot line following Eva Braun was beautifully written and I think I learned more from it than from some history courses.
 The way that the historical details about Eva, her relationship with the Fuhrer, and the climate of the time were woven seamlessly into the story, made it enticing to read.
 I think sometimes historical fiction writers place fictional characters into situations that explain the horrible events taking place, but this was more like an in depth biography or journal.
 Don’t be off-put by that statement; I think I would read every biography available if it read as seamlessly as this story.